-As the trench-floor slowly rises, the trees dwindle and thin out.
+As the trench-floor slowly rises, the trees shrink and thin out.
 The air does, too.
 A lebbird could climb a bit higher up the Iss on the wing, but only one more day; and for you, a far weaker flier, this is the end.
 The edge of the air-oasis.
-You're long flight's over.
+You could hike on--the trench takes nearly a thousand km (600 mi) to dwindle to a mere river-valley in the tundra.
+But you're long flight's over.

 Of course, Tharn is.
 How small?
 Well... sell Earth to a developer, subdivide it... and you'd make a huge profit.
 You could build four Tharns, each with nearly two-thirds the diameter of Earth and five-twelfths the surface area, for a collective total of 1.7 times Earth's surface--and that'd balloon to 5.8 times Earth's land area, if you turn them into Tharns by exporting all that pesky water.
 (Try Mars and Venus; one of them's bound to be buying.)
 Tharn looks big and feels big; but Earth's a giant.
 Four Tharns!

 Only... will these warmer Marses hold their air, over the long haul?
 Or have you just built cheap planetoid tract homes, "little boxes made of ticky-tacky"?
 Mars is only one-ninth the mass of Earth--just a battered rock, really.
 The roof leaks air.